 Last year, Ipsidy’s revenue climbed to $3.8 million, up from $2.3 million in 2017.
 The company’s net loss also shrank to $10 million compared to a net loss of $17.5 million in 2017, when there was a negative impact of $4.1 million from the elimination of debt and modification of warrants.

 Last year, Ipsidy also secured about $9.6 million of additional equity investment and prepaid $1.2 million of debt and interest.
 Its cash position also nudged up to $4.97 million at the close of last December from $4.41 million in the year-ago period.

 Separately, Ipsidy has added to its engineering, quality assurance, operations and sales and marketing teams.

 It has also signed additional resellers to market its Access and Verified programs in the US, the Caribbean and Peru.

-In addition to its Verified and Access programs, Ipsidy has developed Proof, a remote identity proofing solution that uses government-issued credentials combined with real-time biometrics.
-Another of its offerings is Transact, a digital issuance, mobile payment and customer loyalty platform that supports networks of agents, merchants and consumers who can accept and perform transactions using closed-loop payment cards.
+In addition to its Verified and Access programs, Ipsidy has developed Proof, a remote identity proofing solution that uses government-issued credentials combined with real-time biometrics, and Transact, a digital issuance, mobile payment and customer loyalty platform.

 Headquartered in Long Beach, New York, Ipsidy operates an Identity as a Service (IDaaS) platform that delivers a suite of biometric identity security programs.
 Its subsidiaries outside the US include MultiPay in Colombia, Cards Plus in South Africa and Ipsidy Enterprises in the UK.